top of page

 Teaching

 The professors who guided me through my medical degree instilled a passion for learning but also one for teaching.
 I have contributed to the Masters of Medicine program through the University of Sydney and have been part of IBD School which is a non-for-profit organisation through the University of Sydney aimed to improve education for gastroenterology trainees throughout Australia and New Zealand.
-I have also recently become a lecturer at The University of New South Wales.

 bottom of page